-I'd say that Tiffany and Steve are bringing up their children in thecorrect nurture and admonition of the Lord, for which Suzanne and lare very pleased and grateful.
+I'd say that Tiffany and Steve are bringing up their children in the correct nurture and admonition of the Lord, for which Suzanne and lare very pleased and grateful.

 iii.
-LILY TAYLOR WESTMORELAND was born on Apr 15, 2002 in Coppell, Dallas County, Texas.
+LILY TAYLOR WESTMORELAND (daughter of Steven Odis "Steve" Westmoreland and Tiffany Lenn Sharpe) was born on Apr 15, 2002 in Coppell, Dallas County, Texas.